Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Convergence analysis

 \subsection{Both projections are quasioptimal}

 Now, we even out the assumptions related to $A$ and $B$.
 We suppose that both sets are super-regular and consider quasioptimal metric projections with $\sigma_A > 1$ and $\sigma_B > 1$.
-In Lemma~\ref{lemma:1step_2qoptimal} we estimate the length of the steps taken by the method of quasioptimal alternating projections (see Fig.~\ref{fig:2qomp}).
+In Lemma~\ref{lemma:1step_2qoptimal} we estimate the length of the steps taken by the QAP (see Fig.~\ref{fig:2qomp}).
 This result relies on the Pythagorean property for $B$ (unlike the previous Lemma~\ref{lemma:1step_1qoptimal}) and leads to our second convergence Theorem~\ref{theorem:2qoptimal_convergence}.